 Lists Patient Assistance Programs for brand and generic name medications.

-Provides prescription benefits to eligible employees and retirees of public sector employers in
+Provides prescription benefits to eligible employees and retirees of public sector employers in New York State.

 Provides access to care, financial assistance, insurance assistance, job retention assistance, and access to the national underinsured resource directory.

-- Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs)
+- Common Medications Containing Aspirin, Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E

 - Herbal Remedies and Cancer Treatment